chrisgrieser/chrisgrieser.github.io/docs/_posts/2021-12-20-comprehensive-academic-workflow.md

 also does not lock you into one ecosystem, as any lock-in would leave you with sub-optimal solution to certain subtasks.

-*The BiBTeX Library is the central point of interaction – not Zotero.
+*The BibTeX Library is the central point of interaction – not Zotero.

 The way I see it, the generalized workflow from reading to writing includes the following subtasks: